swediger2003/Cerebellum_analysis_Jupyter/README.md

 6. put_num_connections_df_violin(neurons, possible_connection, col1, col2)
 Creates a violin plot visualizing the connections from different types of neurons to a target neuron.

-7. check_all_connects(neurons, connect)
+7. check_all_connects(neurons, connect)\
-Prints all connections between a list of neurons and a specified target neuron.
+Prints all connections between a list of neurons and a specified target neuron.\

 Usage
-Load the neural network data using nx.read_gpickle()./ Explore the provided functions to analyze and visualize connections between neurons./ Customize the notebook for specific analysis needs./
+Load the neural network data using nx.read_gpickle().\
+Explore the provided functions to analyze and visualize connections between neurons.\
+Customize the notebook for specific analysis needs.\